RogerHuba/roger_python_guide/class_33/facilitator.md

 path('api/token/refresh', jwt_views.TokenRefreshView.as_view(), name='token_refresh'),
 ```

-Now we have 2 paths, we don't know how they work yet, we don't know what they do exactly, but we do know that when someone hits our site at these url's somethinbg is going to happen.
+Now we have 2 paths, we don't know how they work yet, we don't know what they do exactly, but we do know that when someone hits our site at these url's something is going to happen.

 And we see our posts list.
 Or do we?
 Authentication credentials not provided.
 How do we do this?
 So our interaction with this API is not going to be a user but another computer getting some information.
 Lets try to replicate this.
 You may still have this from previous classes httpie.
 You can install this with brew.